Matheus-Borges-Never/patient-record/README.md

 # Com outro terminal acesse a pasta do projeto no seu terminal/cmd
 $ cd saas-ecommerce-web

-# Acesse a pasta baclend do projeto no seu terminal/cmd
+# Acesse a pasta backend do projeto no seu terminal/cmd
 $ cd api

 # Instale as dependências